 Are you ready for some football?
 I know I am.
 Two periods define my year: Virginia Tech Hokies football season and “other.”
 The poor Grillmaster is now entering the football widower zone.
+We’ll be eating this Far East Steak Salad a lot in the coming months!

 If I were taking this salad to a tailgate party, I would marinate the steak, make the dressing and put the vegetables and noodles in a large, resealable plastic bowl the night before.
 On game day, I would pack everything up, grill the steak once I arrived (or, technically, have the Grillmaster do it) and then throw the salad together on site.
 I might also grill some extra steak for those who turn up their nose at the prospect of having to eat vegetables in order to get meat.